OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 | Artifact                                         | Check if the node template of the artifact is present.                             |

 The default condition of elements not mentioned above always holds.
-This includes, e.g., node templates without incoming relations, host, or artifacts but also topology template inputs.
+This includes, e.g., node templates without incoming relations or host but also topology template inputs.

 Depending on the context, other default conditions are more applicable.
 The following default conditions can be chosen instead of the ones introduced above.